 .
 Those arrested for drunk driving who hold

-(registered nurses or licensed vocational nurses), physical therapists, teachers, certified public accountants (CPA's), pilots, stock brokers, bankers, veterinarians, dental hygenists, x-ray technicians, or other professionals) are at risk of having an additional case initiated by the board or commission which issued the license.
+(attorneys, physicians, nurses (registered nurses or licensed vocational nurses), physical therapists, teachers, certified public accountants (CPA's), pilots, stock brokers, bankers, veterinarians, dental hygenists, x-ray technicians, or other professionals) are at risk of having an additional case initiated by the board or commission which issued the license.
 This additional case may impact a person's license to practice their profession or affect their employment.

 Out of state drivers

 If a person is not a citizen of the United States, the risk exists of deportation, denial or significant delay of naturalization, exclusion from admission to the United States, exclusion from readmission to the United States following travel outside of the United States, denial of an extension of an H1B work visa or an upgrade to Lawful Permanent Resident status (also called, Resident Alien Permit Holder or Green Card Holder) or other renewal or upgrade of status with the United States.
-Immigration Agents regularly visit the county jails of each of the fifty-eight (58) counties in Californai, review the records of individuals who have been arrested and interview those in custody in an effort to identify non-citizens who have been arrested for criminal offenses.
+Immigration Agents regularly visit the county jails of each of California's fifty-eight (58) counties, review the records of individuals who have been arrested and interview those in custody in an effort to identify non-citizens who have been arrested for criminal offenses.
 Once identified, the United States Immigration and Customs Enforcement (ICE) Agent will place an immigraion hold on the arrested person which will prevent them from being released from the county jail by the sheriff's department or a California Superior Court Judge.
 For this reason, it is essential that release of a non-citizen be arranged as soon as possible following an arrest through bail or other means.